rachelponce/ChompSci/README.md

   npm install --save-dev @babel/preset-typescript
 ```

-Still in the front-end/my-app directoy, you can now run:
+Still in the front-end/my-app directory, you can now run:

 ### `npm start`